-4 Things to Know About Meghan Markle's 'Friendly' Mom Doria Before the Royal Wedding
+4 Things to Know About Meghan Markle's 'Friendly' Mom Doria After Her Royal Wedding Debut

-Thrust into the spotlight as Meghan Markle prepares to marry Prince Harry on Saturday, the bride’s mother, Doria Ragland, has shared tea with Queen Elizabeth, stayed overnight at Meghan and Harry’s Kensington Palace home and joined her daughter at the hotel where she’ll spend her last night as a single woman — and that’s just in the two days since she arrived in London on Wednesday.
+Thrust into the spotlight as Meghan Markle wed Prince Harry on Saturday, the bride’s mother, Doria Ragland, shared tea with Queen Elizabeth, stayed overnight at Meghan and Harry’s Kensington Palace home and joined her daughter at the hotel where she spent her last night as a single woman — and accompanied Meghan to St. George’s Chapel on her wedding day.

 It’s a world of difference from the life Ragland, a 61-year-old yoga instructor and social worker, leads at home in Los Angeles.
-As Harry and Meghan gear up for their big day, here’s everything to know about the mother of the bride.
+As Harry and Meghan settle into newlywed life, here’s everything to know about the mother of the bride.

 1. Ragland Keeps to Herself